Local effects of the 2020 Hong Kong national security law

-This page discusses the local effects and enforcement of the Hong Kong national security law following its enactment on 30 June 2020.
+The enactment of the Hong Kong national security law on 30 June 2020 has since caused huge changes in Hong Kong's local education, government, culture, society, and economy.
+These effects are considered to be the result of the Hong Kong government’s continuing autocratization.

 Governmental

 On 1 July, the Committee for Safeguarding National Security of the Hong Kong Special Administrative Region was established by the Hong Kong government.

 On 8 July, the Civil Service Bureau submitted a proposal that would require all civil servants, employed from July 1, to pledge allegiance to the city and the Basic Law, in alignment with the national security law.

 Elections

 Secretary for Constitutional and Mainland Affairs Erick Tsang stated in an interview with Oriental Daily News that organizers of the primaries for the 2020 Hong Kong legislative election by the pro-democracy camp and the candidates may breach the newly Beijing-enacted National Security Law articles 20, 22, and 29.
 On Friday 10 July, before the primaries on the weekends, police raided the office of co-organisers Public Opinion Research Institute (PORI), taking away computers and accusing the organisation of dishonest use of a computer.
 PORI director Robert Chung said that the primaries will still be held, and computers related to the primaries were not taken away.